 Going to Jomalig is an adventurer’s treat especially if you go there by boat.
 There are three possible ways to get there by boats: via Real and Atimonan, Quezon; and Panganiban, Camarines Norte.
 These are not commercial boats but cargo vessels.
 Going there by boat is difficult from September to January due to huge waves.

 This is the most common route since there are regular boats from Real that go to Jomalig.
 These boats ferry fish from Jomalig but also allows passengers to board.
 The Jomalig bound boats are found in the docking station near the school (not in Puerto Real).
-They usually leave Real by noon for a five to six hour boat ride.
-Fare is at P200.00, that usually includes fisherman’s meal.
+They usually leave in the morning to noon for at least four hours of boat ride.
+Fare is at P400.00, it usually includes fisherman’s meal.

 If you miss the boat to Jomalig, you may opt to catch a boat to its neighboring island of Patnanungan, and then charter a boat to Jomalig from there.

-Going to Real via public transport, catch an Infanta bus bound in Legarda Manila.
-Raymond Bus Line has round-a-clock schedule for Infanta/Real for a four to five hour bus ride passing to Rizal Province, Siniloan and Famy, Laguna.
-Ordinary bus fare is at P165.00.
+Going to Real via public transport, catch an Infanta or Real bus bound in Legarda, Manila.
+Raymond Bus Line has round-a-clock schedule for Infanta/Real for at least four hours of bus ride passing to Rizal Province, Siniloan and Famy in Laguna.
+Bus fare starts at P200.00.
 Get off at the docking station near the school before the Puerto Real port.

-Alternatively, there are vans located near Raymond Bus Terminal, fare is P180.00.
+Alternatively, there are vans located near Raymond Bus Terminal, fare is P250.00.
 Travel time is three to four hours.

 Boats to Jomalig from Atimonan ferry copra, but unlike Real, the ferry services from this point are irregular and not on daily basis.
 Travel time from Atimonan to Jomalig takes six to seven hours.